woonetwork/WooPoolV2/README.md

 ## WOOFi Swap V2.0

 This repository contains the smart contracts and solidity library for the WOOFi swap.
-WOOFi Swap is a decentralized exchange using a brand new on-chain market making algorithm called Synthetic Proactive Market Making (sPMM), which is designed for professional market makers to generate an on-chain orderbook simulating the price, spread and depth from centralized liquidity sources.
+WOOFi Swap is a decentralized exchange using a brand new on-chain market making algorithm called Synthetic Proactive Market Making version 2 (sPMM v2), which is designed for professional market makers to generate an on-chain orderbook simulating the price, spread and depth from centralized liquidity sources.
 Read more here.

 ## Security